autodesk-platform-services/aps-parameters-postman.collection/README.md

-# Autodesk Parameters API Documentation Postman Collection
+# Autodesk Parameters API Postman Collection

 This repository contains the following API collections which could help you understand the usage of Autodesk Parameters APIs: